Skip to main content Skip to local navigation

 Maisha Mustanzir (she/they) is an M.A. student in the Social Anthropology program at York University.
 Her research explores the intersection between care, labour, and the bureaucracy within shelters that offer aid to women facing violence in Toronto, Ontario.
 She is interested in using multi-modal and artistic forms of information dissemination and knowledge production.
 Currently, Mustanzir is also an editor at Contingent Horizons at York University.

-Sara Shroff is a 2023-2024 Visiting Scholar at the The Centre for Feminist Research/ Le Centre de recherches féministes at York University.
+Dr. Sara Shroff was a 2023-2024 Visiting Scholar at the The Centre for Feminist Research/ Le Centre de recherches féministes at York University.
 Sara is a Fellow at the Center for Sexual Diversity Studies at the University of Toronto, where she was also the inaugural postdoctoral fellow from 2019-2021.
 Most recently, Sara was an Assistant Professor at Lahore University of Management Sciences, with joint appointments in Gender and Sexuality Studies and Political Science.
 Her work takes up racialized histories of labor, capital, and coloniality, infrastructures and intimacies of brown femininities along side the geo-poetics of desire, migrations, and sacred knowledges.
-Sara's work has appeared in top academic journals such as Feminist Review, Feminist Theory, Kohl, and Third World Thematics as well as several anthologies in Peace Studies, Feminist Economics, South Asian Studies and International Relations.
+Sara’s work has appeared in top academic journals such as Feminist Review, Feminist Theory, Kohl, and Third World Thematics as well as several anthologies in Peace Studies, Feminist Economics, South Asian Studies and International Relations.
 Sara received her PhD in Urban and Public Policy from The New School and has taught at The New School, New York University, and PACE University.
-She currently serves on the editorial board of Gender, Place & Culture: A Journal of Feminist Geography and as a Co-Editor for the International Feminist Journal of Politic's Conversations.
+She currently serves on the editorial board of Gender, Place & Culture: A Journal of Feminist Geography and as a Co-Editor for the International Feminist Journal of Politic’s Conversations.
 She previously served as a committee member at the Saida Waheed Gender Institute, and Queer Asia.
 Prior to joining academia, she worked in public policy, global philanthropy and finance for over 18 years.